 Redis Nginx Page Caching

-Not to be confused with the Redis Object cache, Redis Nginx page caching is another highly performant page caching solution that plays a little better with more dynamic websites.
-Most of the websites on GridPane use this option.
+Not to be confused with the Redis Object cache, Redis Nginx page caching is another highly performant page caching solution that you can take advantage of on GridPane Nginx servers.

 Redis Object Caching